HastiJS/contributing/README.md

 * New features have to have tests and documentation.

-* Make the pull request from a [topic branch](https://github.com/dchelimsky/rspec/wiki/Topic-Branches), not master/develop branch.
+* Make the pull request from a [topic branch](https://github.com/dchelimsky/rspec/wiki/Topic-Branches), not master branch.

-* All pull request target branch must be develop.
-If no develop branch exists, master is target branch for your pull request.
+* All pull request target branch must be master.